 Another member of the Mint family, Leonurus cardiaca is also known as Motherwort.
 Like most members of the Mint family, Motherwort isn't very picky about growing conditions.
 Drought tolerant and able to flourish in sun or shade, Motherwort can grow just about anywhere.
 Similar to Holy Basil, one of few things Motherwort asks for is well draining soil.
 This herbaceous perennial grows to heights of five feet tall and will spread rapidly if not contained in a pot or raised garden bed.
 Characterized by square stems, opposite leaves, and lilac-colored flowers, this herb is often referred to as "Lion Heart."
 This quickly maturing, slightly weedy plant will produce in your garden for years to come.

 Given the Latin name, it comes as no surprise that Motherwort has an affinity for the heart system.
 Leonurus can be calming during periods of restlessness and is typically taken as a heart tonic.
 One of my favorite aspects of Motherwort is the emotional offering it provides to a broken heart, providing support and grounding in times of need.
 Historically used as a reproductive herb, there is an emotional connection between the uterus and the heart, and Motherwort bridges the gap between the two.
-Motherwort shows its affection towards our reproductive tract by supporting a healthy menstruation cycle and potentially relieving symptoms of PMS.
+Motherwort shows its affection towards our reproductive tract by supporting a healthy menstruation cycle and helps to ease discomforts associated with PMS.
 Since reproductive health is such an important part of life, Motherwort is beneficial to any garden.

 Questions to Ask for My Zone